Baldie-dev/JanusLM/README.md

 By leveraging multiple tailored LoRA adapters, the model can efficiently adapt to perform security analysis tasks without changing the original base weights, keeping the reasoning power of the pretrained LLM minimally impacted while adding security domain specific intelligence.

 Reinforcement training via self-reflection is implemented after a first round fine-tunning.
-If model fails to correctly classify tasks on a first attempt, it is forced to perform second attempt.
-If second attempt succeced, reinforcment learning utilizing Group Relative Policy Optimization (GRPO) is used to reward tokens in second attempt.
-This can be also implemented during a run-time to gradually improve the model accuracy during normal usage.
+If model fails to correctly classify a task on a first attempt, it is forced to perform second attempt with additional groundtruth.
+If second attempt succeced, reinforcment learning via Group Relative Policy Optimization (GRPO) is used to reward tokens in second attempt.
+This approach can be also implemented during a run-time to gradually improve the model accuracy during a normal usage.

 Dual-head design provides a multi-purpose inference, where the pre-trained and fine-tuned generative head creates detailed analysis and the trained classification head consisting of dense neural network delivers classification prediction.